About the PhD programme

 To become a PhD Research Scholar you need to apply for an announced scholarship.
 As a PhD Research Scholar you are both a student and an employee, which means that you will receive a standard contract of employment and a personnel form before your employment period commences.
 “PhD Research Scholar” is the official job title.

-The annual salary for the PhD research scholar position will be approximately NOK 550 000 (equivalent to approximately EUR 46 350 or USD 50 200) as of August 2024.
-Thereafter, annual adjustment of minimum 3%.
+The annual salary for the PhD research scholar position will be NOK 550 000 (equivalent to approximately EUR 47 950 or USD 51 650) pr.
+August 2025.
+For particularly well-qualified applicants, a higher salary may be considered.
+Thereafter annual adjustment of minimum 3%.

 The salary ensures a fair standard of living in Norway, and is subject to Norwegian taxes and benefits, including health care provision and membership of the Norwegian Public Service Pension Fund.